 I am a mother and grandmother, living and working from my home in beautiful South Devon, UK.
 My ancestry is mixed, Irish and Mauritian, and I travelled the world extensively before settling with my family in Dartington.
-I continue to enjoy the diversity of nature, to sing (I lead a small community choir) and to write when inspiration strikes me.
+I continue to enjoy the diversity of nature, to sing and to write when inspiration strikes me.

-I am a registered biodynamic craniosacral therapist and a chartered and state registered physiotherapist with 30 years of experience in healthcare education and practice.
+I am a registered biodynamic craniosacral therapist and a chartered and state registered physiotherapist with over 30 years' experience in healthcare education and practice.

 At this time I began to teach at post-graduate level, maintaining a full schedule of workshops in the UK and overseas alongside the foundation trainings at Karuna.
 I progressed further into co-ordinating and leading the professional training at Karuna, culminating in the graduation of our final cohort of new practitioners in June 2020.

 I am an accredited supervisor and international teacher of BCST, weaving together the cultivation of heart-centred presence and mindful awareness with a profound appreciation of the Intelligent forces and processes of Life.
 I teach across Europe and the Americas, and on my home ground at the Forest School of Biodynamics, located in a beautiful woodland setting in Dartington, Devon UK.